-Use a well-drained soil which is either sandy or loamy.
+Use well-drained soil that is either sandy or loamy.
 The best planting time for Crown Imperials is during the months of August and September as they will flower around May and April.

 When planting bulbs follow these distance and spacing recommendations:

-Checkered lilies, yellow Fritilaria and purples bell Fritillaria- 2″-3″ inch deep and 3″ inches apart.
+Checkered lilies, yellow Fritillaria, and purples bell Fritillaria- 2″-3″ inch deep and 3″ inches apart.

 Crown Imperials – 5″ inches deep and 7″-8″ inches apart.
 This variety has a “hole” at the top center of the bulb and it should be planted facing upwards and slightly to the side.